• Travel over 50 – We are old not dead!

 ©Omer Unlu

-Hugely popular in Turkey the balık-ekmek or fish sandwiches are found served up along the Bosphorus shore.
-This iconic grilled whitefish is served with raw onions, lettuce, and seasoned with salt, herbs, and spices with a squeeze of lemon.
+One of the most famous Turkish dishes is the balık-ekmek or fish sandwiches are found served up along the Bosphorus shore.
+This iconic grilled whitefish is served with raw onions, and lettuce, and seasoned with salt, herbs, and spices with a squeeze of lemon.

 Lahmacun